Mahesh2106/Interview-Confidence/README.md

 Keras: High-level neural networks API used in conjunction with TensorFlow for building and training machine learning models.
 OpenCV: Computer vision library employed for facial expression analysis and image processing.

-Database
+Database :-

 SQLite

-Programming Language
+Programming Language :-

 Python

-Backend
+Backend :-

 Django Web-Framework

-Frontend
+Frontend :-

-HTML,Bootstrap,CSS,Javascript
+HTML,Bootstrap,CSS,Javascript.

 The project is executed using the command :-